foxforfox/pinkeyes/README.md

 # Pink Eyes

 A parody of Shinigami Eyes: it colours some X/Twitter display names pink.
-The pink doesn't mean anything — that's the joke.

 For **Firefox** (desktop: macOS, Windows, or Linux), version 140 or newer.